 About

-Narong Tintamusik (ณรงค์ ตินตมุสิก) is an artist and curator based in Dallas, Texas.
-His interdisciplinary work explores personal and collective survival through the lens of his second-generation Thai-American upbringing, queer identity, Buddhist spirituality, and former career in the biological sciences.
-Working primarily in painting and its sculptural and conceptual iterations, Narong draws on Thai heritage and speculative futures to confront ecological collapse, overconsumption, waste colonialism, and cultural assimilation.
-His work asks: how can we look beyond infrastructures of material gain toward deeper modes of connection, care, and spiritual nourishment?
+Narong Tintamusik (ณรงค์ ตินตมุสิก) is a Thai-American artist and curator based in Dallas, Texas.
+His interdisciplinary practice explores personal and collective survival through painting, sculpture, wearables, and installation, all shaped by a craft-centered approach.
+Drawing from Thai heritage, queer identity, Buddhist cosmology, and a former career in biological sciences, his work engages with themes of ecological collapse, cultural assimilation, spiritual disconnection, and systemic barriers to care.
+He asks: how can we look beyond material systems of value toward deeper forms of connection, attention, and nourishment?

 Born in Dallas and raised between Texas and Bangkok, Thailand, Narong was encouraged by his parents to pursue a more "practical" field, earning a biology degree with a minor in visual arts from the University of Texas at Dallas in 2014.
 He spent seven years working in environmental science before fully committing to his art practice.
-He is currently pursuing an MFA in Painting and Drawing at the University of North Texas (2022–2025).
+He obtained an MFA in Painting and Drawing at the University of North Texas in 2025.

 Narong’s work has been shown nationally and internationally, including exhibitions in Chicago, New York, Canada, and Germany.
 His solo exhibitions include 500X Gallery, Plush Gallery, Daisha Board Gallery, Tarleton State University, and Angelina College.
 He is the recipient of awards such as the DeGoyler Memorial Fund (Dallas Museum of Art, 2015), Art Walk West Microgrant (2021), and the Puffin Foundation Grant (2022).
 He was also awarded full scholarships to attend nationally recognized craft schools, including the Penland School of Craft, Arrowmont School of Arts and Crafts, Anderson Ranch Arts Center, and Pocosin Arts School of Fine Craft.